-School Attendance Champion will:
+School Senior Attendance Champion will:

-- take a lead in promoting pupil attendance across the school ensuring it is the responsibility of all staff, - be aware, vigilant, well-informed and listen to what pupils say about the barriers to accessing education, - develop a clear strategy and vision for improving attendance, - work with the SENCo, where relevant, to ensure any SEND needs are fully understood, including how these may impact on attendance, and to ensure that the provision in place meets needs of the child and supports good attendance, - monitor daily attendance for vulnerable pupils and track weekly attendance patterns and trends for all pupils, providing opportunities for intervention and support in a targeted way to pupils and families.
-(This needs to include patterns of attendance for individual pupils, cohorts, and groups but particularly for pupils with attendance below 92%), - support all staff to monitor attendance patterns and tackle attendance concerns effectively by providing access to regular attendance reports to class teachers / tutors / subject or Key Stage leaders, so they are able to facilitate discussions with pupils (this also includes the SENDCo, Designated Safeguarding Lead (DSL) and pupil premium leads), - conduct a thorough analysis of half-termly, termly, and full year data to identify patterns and trends, including analysis of pupils and cohorts and identifying patterns in the use of certain codes, days of poor attendance and where appropriate, subjects / classes which have low lesson attendance, - work with the leadership team and the School Attendance Governor to benchmark the school's attendance data against local, regional, and national levels to identify areas for focus and improvement, - monitor using the data, the impact of school wide and specific attendance strategies, ensuring there is regular and positive communication with parents, - ensure attendance is a standing agenda item for every team meeting and use practice examples to explore themes and review relevant policy and practice, - ensure there are return to school meetings where pupils have had 3 absences or more (where applicable), - lead initiatives to promote the profile of attendance throughout the school including a package of rewards for improving attendance, punctuality and overall excellent attendance, while not penalising pupils with complex medical or additional needs which impacts on their ability to attend school regularly, - set annual school attendance targets with the Headteacher, - work on proactively on building strong relationships with families, - follow the EWS and Local Authority (LA) procedures and support staff to offer Early Help where necessary and work with Education Welfare Officers to tackle persistent absence, - work with the LA, agencies, and safeguarding partners to overcome barriers to attendance, - advise the Headteacher when to issue fixed-penalty notices, - attend welfare / home visits where required, - escalate concerns when deemed appropriate as per the Safeguarding and Child Protection Policy, - lead attendance training for staff and governors and - communicate attendance concerns to the pupil's social worker (where applicable) or The Virtual School Head, if the pupil is a looked after child.
+- Hold overall responsibility for championing and improving attendance to school and liaising with pupils, parents and external agencies where needed. - Set a clear vision and implementation plan for improving and maintaining good attendance. - establish and maintain effective systems for tackling absence and make sure they are followed by all staff. - Have a strong grasp of absence data to focus the collective efforts of the school and conduct a thorough analysis of half-termly, termly, and full year data to identify patterns and trends, including analysis of pupils and cohorts and identifying patterns in the use of certain codes, days of poor attendance, broken weeks, days missed at the start of terms and where appropriate, subjects / classes which have low lesson attendance, - Regularly monitor and evaluate progress, including the efficacy of the school's strategies and processes. - Ensure the school has a robust attendance process, staff are clear about their roles and responsibilities in relation to attendance and have the required knowledge and skills to fulfil them. - Regularly review the school's attendance procedures strengths and weaknesses, including seeking feedback from the attendance team, highlighting key issues with the Headteacher. - Have a deep and clear understanding of attendance by group, such as gender, pupils entitled to Free School Meals, Pupil Premium pupils, pupils with SEND, Children in Care and attendance by Ethnicity and Language (English/EAL). - Maintain an overview of pupils attending alternative provision, those on reduced timetables and on off-site directions. be aware, vigilant, well-informed and listen to what pupils and families say about the barriers to accessing education, - work with the SENCo, where relevant, to ensure any SEND needs are fully understood, including how these may impact on attendance, and to ensure that the provision in place meets needs of the child and supports good attendance, - work with the leadership team and the School Link Attendance Governor to benchmark the school's attendance data against local, regional, and national levels to identify areas for focus and improvement, - monitor using the data, the impact of school wide and specific attendance strategies, ensuring there is regular and positive communication with parents,

+- ensure attendance is a standing agenda item for every team meeting and use practice examples to explore themes and review relevant policies and practice, - lead initiatives to promote the profile of attendance throughout the school including a package of rewards for improving or sustained attendance punctuality and overall excellent attendance, while not penalising pupils with complex medical or additional needs which impacts on their ability to attend school regularly, - work on proactively building strong relationships with families, - follow the Attendance Engagement Service and Local Authority (LA) procedures and support staff to offer Early Help where necessary and work with Attendance Engagement Officers (AEO's) to tackle persistent absence, - work with the AEO's, LA, agencies, and safeguarding partners to overcome barriers to attendance, - advise the Headteacher when to issue fixed-penalty notices, - attend welfare / home visits where required, - escalate concerns when deemed appropriate as per the Safeguarding and Child Protection Policy, - lead attendance training for staff and governors and - communicate attendance concerns to the pupil's social worker (where applicable) or The Virtual School Head, if the pupil is a looked after child.
 This will be done as soon as there is an attendance concern and immediately upon becoming a persistent absentee.
 Unexplained absences will also be communicated to the social worker and Virtual School Head, if applicable.